The Kootenay Rockies is home to six hot springs resorts.

 - Fairmont Hot Springs Resort offers a 10,000 square foot, odourless hot springs pool complex.
 Resort amenities include 45 holes of golf, dining outlets, spa, lodging and deluxe RV resort and adventure centre.

 - Radium Hot Springs natural mineral pool is set amidst the spectacular red rock walls of Sinclair Canyon in Kootenay National Park.
 The naturally heated mineral water is usually 39C (102F).
-The property also includes a day spa, restaurant and gift shop.
+The property also snacks and soft drinks through vending machines.

 Head west on TransCanada Highway #1 (114 km / 70 mi) through spectacular Glacier National Park to Canyon Hot Springs Resort.